What if I told you there is a way to find looser slot machines in Las Vegas without increasing your bet?

-In general, the larger the denomination the slot machine, the looser the slots are.
+In general, the larger the denomination of the slot machine, the looser the slots are.
 If you play 75 cents per spin on a penny slot, take that same bet over to a quarter machine.
 You’ll miss out on the addicting bonus games, but you’ll get a better return on your money as quarter slots in Clark County had a house win rate of 6.03% in 2017 – lower than the 8.82 % that the penny machines will hold from each bet on average.
-You aren’t betting more, but you are getting better player odds.
+You aren’t betting more, but you are getting slightly better odds.

 When you are playing slots, spend within your means.
 Some gamblers are thrilled to sit at a penny machine and plug small bets for hours while taking advantage of some free cocktails.

 If, however, you play 75 credits or more on penny machines, you can likely find a looser slot machine in Las Vegas by playing a larger denomination and not increasing the amount you are betting per pull.

 Now that you know what denomination of slot is the loosest, check out where in Las Vegas and the surrounding area have the loosest slots!

 See Also: Vegas hotels with recently renovated rooms.